arorasohaa/KoolKoders_Hackdays-Sellular/README.md

+# Team: KoolKoders
+## Future-Being Present
+Save our planet and learn about the importance of climate change as you unwind and connect with friends and family via our Web ChatApp!!!
 # Innovative Communication Application
 A web-based story driven, chat application which would allow users to connect with other players and collaborate on a shared storyline.
 By working together to achieve common goals, users can create their own narratives and shape the direction of the story in exciting and unexpected ways.